gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 This syntax specifies the libraries to be preloaded before loading the executable.
 The URI of the libraries will be separated by _commas(,)_.
 The libraries must be ELF binaries, but may or may not have entry points defined (i.e., a "start" or "main" function).
-If some of these preloaded libraries have entry points, these entry points will be executed before running the executable, in the exact order the libraries are listed in the `loader.preload` rule.

 ### Executable Name

     loader.execname=[STRING]

-This syntax specifies the executable name that wille be passed as the first argument to the executable and preloaded libraries.
+This syntax specifies the executable name that will be passed as the first argument to the executable and preloaded libraries.
 If the executable name is not specified in the manifest, the PAL will use the URI of the executable or manifest as the first argument when executing the executable.
-In case that the application tries to execute the same executable as specified by the first argument, the executable name can be explicitly specified in the manifest.
+This is used when the manifest is given as the first argument to the PAL loader.

 ### Environment Variables